vantage6/vantage6-demo/README.md

 [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to do so.

 Plug the memory card into the PI, boot it up and follow the installation instructions.
-Make sure to configure an internet connection.
-When you are logged into the system, open the **Terminal** and proceed to the next step.
+Make sure to configure an internet connection and preferable enable auto login.
+When you are logged into the system, open the **Terminal**.

 ### Raspberry PI Node Installation
 This section covers the installation of the nodes, for which you need three